prashant1879/ci-cd-nodejs-pineline-github-with-vercel/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
 Feel free to customize this project.
 You can contact me on [skype](skype:prashant1879).

 ---